DanielleEnsign27/SlackDrawing/README.md

 # SlackDrawing
-Bots for drawing svg images in slack
+Bots for drawing svg images in slack.
+Very dangerous because this does clicking all over your window and is difficult to stop once you start it.
+Use with caution.
+Command-tab quickly to get back to your terminal and press ctrl-c may be important.

 Install dependencies: